Hotel Web Design is one of the most interesting niches to explore when it comes to front-end development, UX/UI, and graphic design.

 In short, a well-illustrated, and well-animated design that’s fun to play with can lead a user into inadvertently reading every single piece of text on the site, and becoming somewhat of an expert on the hotel in the process.
 This is a goal which is very difficult to achieve, but as we can see here, not impossible.

 To conclude this study, let’s look at a few pointers we’ve picked up from comparing all these different websites (as well as many others which didn’t make the cut).
 There’s always something to learn when observing the work of others – after all, inspiration is the root of creativity!

 While there are a lot of crossover factors, the one thing that none of these websites lacks is a wide range of clear, large images which are visually attractive, yet honest.

 The number one reason that customers might visit a hotel website is to examine images of the hotel, making good photographs (and a good photographer) the most vital point to nail down when designing a hotel website.

 If a hotel doesn’t have the most incredible five-star restaurant, a hundred-acre property, or some award-winning entertainment options, there are still ways to easily show potential guests why they’re a contender.

-When it comes to things like community involvement, green/sustainable initiatives, unique location or unique activities, the travel and tourism market is growing more and more in favour of these features.
+When it comes to things like community involvement, green/sustainable initiatives, unique location, or unique activities, the travel and tourism market is growing more and more in favor of these features.
 After all, emotion is one of the most important steps in achieving virality, so it’s not to be taken lightly what a ‘save the turtles’ initiative can do to attract customers.